 One important person in the chapter for new members is the new member educator.
 This sister may have a different role name depending on the organization, but her role as a chapter officer is essentially the same across all sororities.
 This is the sister who helps new members make connections with other chapter members and prepares new members for initiation by teaching chapter history, tradition and responsibilities.
 This is often called the new member education process.
 The new member educator is a key resource for questions, concerns and advice.
 Early on, she may help coordinate a new member retreat, allowing new members to bond together.

 Going through the new member education process with other new members can create some of the deepest and most enduring friendships between sorority women.
 The new member class is made up of other women who you enter the sisterhood with and through this new shared experience, many strong relationships can grow.
 This new member class will soon be the sisters welcoming future new members and sharing the sorority experience with them.

 Big and Little

-For both new and active members, one of the most anticipated and exciting relationships is the big sister and little sister pairing.
-Social media images show happy duos celebrating at big and little reveals, working at philanthropy events and hanging out at socials and formals.
+For both new and current members, one of the most anticipated and exciting relationships is the big sister and little sister pairing.
+Social media images show happy duos celebrating at big and little reveals, working at philanthropy events and hanging out at socials events.
 While the big and little relationship can be a great friendship, it is first and foremost a mentorship.